-Because these activities are prohibited under many circumstances, employees should consult the Legal and Compliance group before implementing any of them.
+Because these activities are prohibited under many circumstances, employees should consult the Compliance department before implementing any of them.

 Penalties

 Failure to comply with the antitrust laws could result in jail terms for individuals and large criminal fines and other monetary penalties for both the Company and individuals.
 In addition, private parties may bring civil suits to recover three times their actual damages, plus attorney's fees and court costs.